-7.3 Family Medical Leave
+5.6 Family and Medical Leave

-Employees may request a leave of absence under the California Family Rights Act (CFRA) and/or the Federal Family Medical Leave Act (FMLA).
+Employees may request an unpaid leave of absence under the California Family Rights Act (CFRA) and/or the Federal Family Medical Leave Act (FMLA).
 Requests for family and medical leave shall comply with the requirements of the CFRA and/or the FMLA.

-7.4 Light or Limited Duty
+5.7 Light or Limited Duty

-Employees injured or ill from either on-the-job (industrial) or off-the-job (non-industrial) causes may, at the City's sole discretion, be assigned to light, limited, or modified duty.
-They may involve duties that differ from the normal work duties of the employee.
-By virtue of this paragraph, the City does not intend to create any permanent light, limited or modified positions
+Employees injured or ill from either on-the-job (industrial) or off-the-job (nonindustrial) causes may, at the City's sole discretion, be assigned to light, limited, or modified duty.
+They may be assigned duties that differ from the normal work duties of the employee.
+By virtue of this paragraph, City does not intend to create any permanent light, limited or modified positions.

-7.5 Americans with Disabilities Act
+5.8 Americans with Disabilities Act